anicaeng/anicaeng/README.md

 ## Hi there 👋
+I am a hardworking person who fell in love with coding and designing, i am always up for learning and bettering myself.

+I am currently learning html, css, Javascript, bootstrap and more.

+I use tools like vsode, and in the future figma and more

+To reach me you can contact me on my social media linked below.

 <!--
 **anicaeng/anicaeng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.